Account-based marketing at SAP

 Shortly after that, finance took the project over from marketing.
 Bain sent a junior consultant who told me that they had been invited to implement a “share of wallet” project, and to ask if marketing could help.
 He was surprised to hear that marketing had been delivering exactly that for the previous five years.
 After that I heard no more.

-The fact remains, the “Global Market Database” was a brilliant project: it provided enormous scope for innovation and delivered solid commercial value.
+The fact remains, the “Global Market Database” was a brilliant account-based marketing project: it provided enormous scope for innovation and delivered solid commercial value.
 On a personal level, it demanded both creative problem-solving and process improvement at every stage of evolution.
 It involved steep learning curves for both business and technology issues, and brought me into contact with great people within and outside marketing – in management, business development, Sales, IT, CRM development, purchasing, contracts, as well as at D&B. All in all, the SAP “Global Market Database” was an enormously satisfying phase in my professional life.